Facebook Wants To Stop Revenge Porn Before It Begins, But The Process Isn't Ideal

 This has allowed Facebook to prevent the continued posting of thousands of non-consensually shared intimate images.
 But there was always a problem with this solve: The process does nothing to prevent the first sharing of the photo, and "once it’s shared to communities you care about, the devastation and initial harm has already happened," Antigone Davis, Facebook's Global Head of Safety, told Refinery29.

-Today, Facebook is launching a small pilot program in four countries — Australia, Canada, the UK and US — intended to target that initial share on your News Feed, Instagram feed, or Messenger.
-(According to Sky News, the pilot programme has been running in Australia since last year.)
+Today, Facebook is launching a small pilot program in four countries — Australia, Canada, the U.K. and U.S. — intended to target that initial share on your News Feed, Instagram feed, or Messenger.
+(According to Sky News, the pilot program has been running in Australia since last year.)

 Here's how it works: If you're concerned someone might post an intimate image of you, you can go to the site of one of Facebook's partners on this pilot — the Cyber Civil Rights Initiative and National Network to End Domestic Violence in the US; the Australian eSafety Commissioner; the UK Revenge Porn Helpline; and YWCA Canada — and submit a form.
 Then, you'll receive an email with an encrypted link, where you can upload the image(s).
 A team of five, specially trained Facebook reviewers will receive the link, create hashes of the images, and then delete them from Facebook's servers within seven days.
 If someone does try to share one of the images on any Facebook-owned platform, be it Instagram, Facebook, or Messenger, they'll be blocked from doing so.